 It’ll also give your ecommerce business more professional credibility.
 Customers will make payments for orders to your business account, instead of your name.
 This distinction instills confidence in your customer that your business is legitimate.

-Now that you’ve read how to register a business in the USA, you can go ahead and get started on running a legitimate ecommerce business.
-Once you’ve completed the registration process we’ve detailed in this article, your ecommerce business will be considered as a legal entity.
+Now that you’ve read how to register a business you can go ahead and get started on running a legitimate ecommerce business.
+Once you’ve completed the registration process we’ve detailed in this article, your business will be considered as a legal entity.
 And you’ll officially be the owner of a professional business.

 If you have any further questions regarding the legalities of registering a business in the USA, just drop us a line in the comments section.
 Remember, all questions are good questions!

 - How I launched my eCommerce store in less than 30 minutes (with products)

 - Case Study: International Dropshipping Vs. Dropshipping in the USA

 - How to Convert Asian Sizes to US Sizes